Creative-Motion-Development/wp-plugin-disable-comments/readme.txt

 3. The plugin settings can be accessed via the 'Settings' menu in the administration area (either your site administration for single-site installs).

 == Screenshots ==
 1. Control panel

 == Changelog ==
+= 1.0.1 =
+* Fixed a bug where you selected the recommended mode, on some pages you see a white screen.
+Now you will not encounter this error.

 = 1.0.0 =
 * Plugin release